aksommerville/fullmoon4/README.md

 - [ ] farmer: Sow and water on separate trips.
 Let the hero intervene.
 - [ ] Simplify the Home spell.
 Maybe "SSS", like clicking your heels three times?
 - [ ] Can we make like "song only if nothing yet" for map 1?
 It's jarring when you're just passing thru.
+- [x] Forest entrance: bottom block stops moving a pixel or two short of flush.
+- [ ] Map editor: Use symbolic names for sprite controller in map "sprite" commands, will help finding them in the commands view.
+- [ ] Raccoons get mixed up if you bounce back an acorn and they're already holding one; have seen them stuck with an acorn.

 ### April